tapscodes/AppDevH/README.md

 9. PongApp - Pong Recreation Application
 10. MazeApp - Maze Game Application
 ## Warning Notice
 These projects are publicly visible for future reference.
-I do not consent to, nor am responsible for, anyone who decides to use my code for school projects / assignments.
+Anyone who copies my code for their class is plagiurising.
+This code is 100% mine, feel free to use it.
+I personally won't come after you for using this, but your boss/administration might.